-Jimi Hendrix bought this left-handed black 1968 Stratocaster with a maple neck at Manny’s Music in New York City and gave it as a present to Richard “Deering” Howe.
-Howe was a friend of Jimi’s in the late 60s, and apparently, the two traveled to Morocco together in the summer of 1969.
+Jimi Hendrix purchased a left-handed black 1968 Fender Stratocaster with a maple neck at Manny’s Music in New York City and later gave it as a gift to Richard “Deering” Howe.
+Howe was a friend of Jimi’s in the late 1960s, and the two reportedly traveled to Morocco together during the summer of 1969.

 Jimi mainly used restrung right-handed guitars, but he did own a black, maple neck 1968 left-handed Stratocaster.
 This instrument was sold at Sotheby’s in 1988.